LHS-spectral sequences for regular extensions of categories: Cohomology of small categories

 \section{Cohomology of small categories}

 In this section we introduce the basic definitions for cohomology of small categories.
-The definition of cohomology of a small category with coefficients in a natural system was introduced by Baues and Wirsching \cite{BauesWirsching}.
-There are definitions of the cohomology of small categories with different coefficient systems that go back to the 60s.
-In this paper, we study the cohomology of small categories with coefficients in right and left $R\cC$-modules as in \cite{Quillen-KTheory}.
-All the results stated in this section are well-known.
-More details on this material can be found in \cite{BauesWirsching}, \cite[Chapter 16]{Richter-Book}, and \cite{Huseinov}.
+The definition of cohomology of a small category with coefficients in a natural system was introduced by Baues and Wirsching in \cite{BauesWirsching}.
+The definition of cohomology of small categories with coefficients in right and left $R\cC$-modules was introduced earlier (see, for example, \cite{Quillen-KTheory}).
+More details on this material can be found in \cite{BauesWirsching}, \cite[Chp 16]{Richter-Book}, \cite{Webb-Survey}, and \cite{Huseinov}.